Oatsuragura, a Folk Performance Traditionally Attributed to the Oatsu Shrine in Hanamaki, Iwate

 From "Amateru Gokoku" (popular name: Onna Gokoku)

-The performance of "Daitogunai Kagura
+The performance of "Otsugunai Kagura

 The performance of Oojikagura consists of more than 40 numbers.
 The shortest performance lasts about 15 minutes, while the longest lasts more than 40 minutes.